Home Page : Glossary : "M" : MVC

 Controller → Model → View

-although it must be stressed that the inter-relationships between the model, view and controller are more complex that this simple comparison would suggest, and is normally represented as:
+it must be stressed that the inter-relationships between the model, view and controller are more complex than this simple comparison would suggest, and is normally represented as:

 controller View